I refuse to be yet another one of the “irrelevant” silent majority

 - Is Tony Blair or Islam to blame for ISIS and Iraq?
 (LibertyGB)

-Posted on June 25, 2014, in Faith & Religion, Government, Legal System, Media Watch, Our Society, Police, Politics and tagged Brigitte Gabriel, Islam, Islamism, Islamophobia, Jihadism, Political Correctness, Religion, Robert Spencer, Virtual Reality.
+Posted on 25-06-2014, in Police, Society Babble and tagged Brigitte Gabriel, Islam, Islamism, Islamophobia, Jihadism, Political Correctness, Religion, Robert Spencer, Virtual Reality.
 Bookmark the permalink.
 2 Comments.